matteoauger/matteoauger/README.md

 ### Technologies :mortar_board:

-Here is the languages and frameworks i'm used to work with:
+Here are the languages and frameworks i'm used to work with:
 * **OOP:** C#, Java, Python, C++, PHP
 * **Backend:** .NET Core, Symfony, NodeJS
 * **Frontend:** Javascript and Typescript (React, Angular)